sduquer/sduquer.github.io/_posts/2022-07-20-drone-ai-project.md

 layout: post
 title: Quadcopter drone for AI applications.
 ---
 This  an on-going project that can be splitted into several little projects and tasks.
-Through this article, i want to explain the main parts of this development, in order to show some interesting and useful solutions for various challenges that have arisen during the development to date.{space}{space}
+Through this article, i want to explain the main parts of this development, in order to show some interesting and useful solutions for various challenges that have arisen during the development to date.
-{% include youtube.html id='iUnWrxdl2SY' %}{space}{space}
+{% include youtube.html id='iUnWrxdl2SY' %}\\

 <!--more-->

 * Do not remove this line (it will not be displayed) {:toc}
 ##  Let's see it in action!